The Iceman Cometh (1973 film)

 The Iceman Cometh is a 1973 American drama film directed by John Frankenheimer.
 The screenplay, written by Thomas Quinn Curtiss, is based on Eugene O'Neill's 1946 play of the same name.
 The film was produced by Ely Landau for the American Film Theatre, which from 1973 to 1975 presented thirteen film adaptations of noted plays.

-The film was screened at the 1976 Cannes Film Festival, but it wasn't entered into the main competition.
+The film was screened at the 1976 Cannes Film Festival, but it wasn't entered into the main competition.This was the last film for both Robert Ryan and Fredric March.

-The film, 3 hours 59 minutes in length, had two intermissions.

-This was the last film for both Robert Ryan and Fredric March.
 March developed prostate cancer in 1970, causing him to retire from acting.
 Ryan died before the film's release.

 Plot

+The film begins in a bar with a group of regulars.
+All are satisfied with their present drunken state.
+Each are anticipating the arrival of a salesman named Hickey who has subsidized their pipe dreams, and each year celebrated owner Harry Hope's birthday.
+But when Hickey arrives, he proclaims pipe dreams the enemy and begins to preach a better life in the name of friendship.
+At first the regulars reject their pipe dreams, but in the end reject Hickey, who eventually admits he murdered his wife.
+After Hickey is taken away by the authorities, the regulars label him insane rather than deal with their own weaknesses and return to their previous lives.